 - Squeeze about 1 tsp. (no need to measure) of baby wash into the solution.
 I like California Baby, but use whatever you like.
 Add 2-3 drops of lavender oil and 2 drops of melaleuca (tea tree) oil.
 The lavender is soothing and the melaleuca is cleansing, and both make the whole thing smell amazing!
 Now, give it a stir.

 - Very carefully (it’s hot!) pour it over your wipes in your warmer.
-Plug the whole thing back in, and just remember that they are pretty hot at first, so if baby needs changing soon, let the wipe cool down (wave it around in the air) for a few seconds before touching baby's skin with it!
+Plug the whole thing back in, and just remember that they are pretty hot at first, so if baby needs changing soon, be sure to let the wipe cool down before touching baby's skin with it!